Derek Chauvin and Tou Thao: who are the two cops in the George Floyd case?

 Both Chauvin and Thao have been involved in multiple use-of-force incident in the past with Chauvin being placed on leave in 2011 after the shooting of a man.

-The police officer in question was Officer Derek Chauvin.
-Another officer standing by and keeping an eye on the crowd of people videoing the incident is Officer Tou Thao.
+The police officer kneeling on Floyd's neck was Derek Chauvin.
+Another officer standing by and keeping an eye on the crowd of people videoing the incident was Officer Tou Thao.
 Both officers have been involved in use-of-force incidents in the past.

 - Derek Chauvin charged with murder and manslaughter